mui/material-ui/CONTRIBUTING.md

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/callemall/material-ui/tags)).
 At any given time, `master` represents the latest development version of the library.

-Work towards rebuilding Material-UI with a new styling system is underway on the `next` branch.
+Work towards rebuilding Material-UI with a new styling system is underway on the `v1-alpha` branch.
 Please refer to the [roadmap](https://github.com/callemall/material-ui/blob/master/ROADMAP.md) for more details.

 #### `master` is unsafe